 The GHG accounting methodology will also address questions raised in the comments of CalCCA and TURN, with respect to the treatment of RECs associated with portfolio content categories in the RPS program, and their associated GHG accounting treatment.
 The individual LSE GHG Benchmarks will also likely be updated in this process, given that the 2017 IEPR is not yet adopted.
 Therefore, the GHG benchmarks given in this decision may change, at least for some entities, prior to their required IRP filings, as a result of the final 2017 IEPR assumptions.
 This decision now delegates to the assigned ALJ, via ruling, to modify any GHG benchmarks, as necessary, consistent with the methodology established in this decision.

 Representatives of some CCAs, and to some extent AReM and WPTF, took issue with our characterization of the Commission’s authority to review individual LSE IRPs.
 CalCCA focuses on the statute’s use of the word “certify” while AReM focuses on the word “review.”
 Both argue that these words do not mean we have authority to approve or deny their plans.
 We disagree, and sustain the proposed decision’s interpretation of our authority.
 However, we respect the separate authority of the CCA governing boards and the limitations on our rate and contract authority for both types of entities.
-We have also added some language to make clear our intention to work collaboratively and cooperatively with all LSEs and their representatives, including CCA governing boards, while still fulfilling our responsibility to ensure a reliable system that meets the state’s GHG goals.
+We have also added some language to make clear our intention to work collaboratively and cooperatively with all LSEs and their representatives, including CCA governing boards, while still fulfilling our responsibility to ensure a reliable system that meets the state’s GHG goals, for which CCAs have a joint responsibility with all other LSEs.

 The large IOUs, along with ORA, took issue with the proposal to allocate reimbursable technical consulting costs for the Commission staff only to IOU generation rates, because it would result in only IOU bundled customers paying for these costs.
 Though these costs are relatively small, we agree.
 Thus, we have modified the decision to allocate these costs to large IOU distribution rates, thereby ensuring some compensation from the largest number of customers.
 We still exempt smaller IOUs from this funding requirement because their load is small and the cost of allocating these costs to their customers would likely exceed the benefits.